freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 ---
 ## Smart Contracts

+Smart contracts are self-executing contracts with the terms of the agreement between both parties being directly written into the code.
+Smart contracts make transactions traceable, transparent, and irreversible.

 Transactions in a blockchain are a very basic contract - One party sends resources to another.
 In the Ethereum blockchain, transactions can support any kind of logic.
 They have the expressive power of a Turing-Complete machine - meaning they can be steps for a task that a computer can do.